HongmingTang060313/FR-DEEP/README.md

 There are 550 training images, and 50 test images.
 The FR DEEP dataset is inspired by [CIFAR-10 Dataset](http://www.cs.toronto.edu/~kriz/cifar.html).

-The dataset is divided by 11 training batches and 1 testing batch.
-Each batch has 50 images.
-In every batch, 22 FR I and 34 FR II objects images are organized in random order.
+The dataset is divided into 11 training batches and 1 test batch.
+Each batch contains 50 images.
+In total the dataset contains 264 FR I objects and 336 FR II objects.
+In each batch there are 22 FR I and 34 FR II images, organized in random order.

-This is an *imbalance dataset*
+This is an *imbalanced dataset*

 NVSS set images are looks like: